Victorian Turkish baths: Victorian Turkish baths for the working class and the poor

 In England, the approach was different again, with a number of companies providing Turkish baths for their employees.
 The smallest of these was the bath for the male employees of the Wimbledon Theatre, London, which was used between 1910 and the theatre's wartime closure.
 This is the only theatre known to have had such a bath.

-Three large companies were in a different category altogether.
-In the 1860s, the Great Western Railway in Swindon and the London & North Western Railway in Crewe were located in what were effectively railway company towns, while Titus Salt's alpaca mill was in a purpose-built village, Saltaire, named after himself.
-Each of these companies provided Turkish baths (and many other facilities) that would soon cater for all the residents of their area, whether they were employees or not, at low prices.
+In the 1860s, three large companies were in a different category altogether and each provided Turkish baths at low prices, not only for their workers, but for their families also.
+These were at Saltaire, a purpose-built village where Titus Salt built his alpaca mill, and in two railway towns, Crewe, home of the London & North Western Railway, and Swindon, home of the Great Western Railway.
+The baths at Swindon are still open (though closed for major refurbishment since 2023).

 In Ireland there seems to have been more compassion than elsewhere for the very poor.
 Peter Higginbotham records five workhouses in the south of the island which had, on the advice of their medical officer, installed Turkish baths for their residents; in England the only one was in King's Lynn.